NASA-AMMOS/AIT-Core/doc/source/bsc_intro.rst

             port: 8080

 root_log_directory:
     Specifies the path that should be treated as the root directory for writing log files.
-Each of the handlers can nest their log data under this directory in customized folders, but all BSC will be a child of this root folder.
+Each of the handlers can nest their log data under this directory in customized folders, but all BSC log files will be children of this root folder.

 The ``manager_server`` settings are used to control where the RESTful endpoint webserver runs.
 In general, you'll only need to adjust the ``port`` setting to deal with potential clashes with other services that you may be running.